resilar/crchack/README.md

 baadf00d
 ```

-Obtaining the target checksum is impossible given an insufficient number of
+Obtaining the target checksum is impossible if given an insufficient number of
 mutable bits.
-In general, the user should provide at least *w* bits where *w* is
+In general, the user should provide at least *w* bits where *w*
-the width of the CRC register, e.g., 32 bits for CRC-32.
+is the width of the CRC register, e.g., 32 bits for CRC-32.

 # CRC algorithms